Why the automation story needs a second chapter

 - Reconciliation — independent verification that two records of the same event match

-These aren't bureaucracy.
-They're the reason your auditors sign off.
+These are the reason your auditors sign off.
 They're the reason your funders trust you with restricted dollars.
 They're the reason your board can sleep at night.

 When I started building TERN, I made one foundational decision that everything else flows from: an agent should not be able to post a transaction, move a record, or trigger a financial workflow without first passing through a verification layer.
-Not because AI can't be trusted in general.
-Because no system should be trusted without controls.
+No system should be trusted without controls.

 Non-profit finance practice

-Two decades of audits and clean-ups taught me the same lesson over and over: the dramatic errors aren't what should frighten you.
-The quiet, compounding ones are.
+Two decades of audits and clean-ups taught me the same lesson over and over: the quiet, compounding errors are the ones that should frighten you.

 The Guardrails Model